owdproject/app-template/README.md

     })
     ```

-3. Reinstall dependencies in your workspace for internal linking.
+3. Reinstall dependencies in your workspace to enable internal linking:

     ```bash
     pnpm install